Hyaluronic Acid (HA) is all the rage these days. And rightfully so, as the benefits of hyaluronic acid for plump skin are tremendous.

 Aloe Vera Gel

-Recipe for DIY Hyaluronic Acid Hydrating Serum for Plump Skin
+Recipe for DIY a Hydrating Serum with Hyaluronic Acid for Plump Skin

 This recipe will make 100g of the finished product, with 2% HA concentration.